Methanol economy: Efficiency for production and use of e-methanol

-Cost comparison Methanol economy vs. Hydrogen economy
+Cost comparison methanol economy vs. hydrogen economy

+Fuel costs

-Fuel costs: Methanol is cheaper than hydrogen.
-For large amounts (tank) price for fossile methanol is about 0.3 to 0.6 USD/L. One liter of Methanol has the same energy content as 0.13 kg hydrogen.
-Price for 0.13 kg of fossile hydrogen is currently about 1.2 to 1.3 USD for large amounts (about 9.5 USD/kg at hydrogen refuelling stations).
-For middle scale amounts (delivery in IBC container with 1000 L methanol) price for fossile methanol is usually about 0.5 to 0.7 USD/L, for biomethanol about 0.7 to 2.0 USD/L and for e-Methanol from CO2 about 0.8 to 2.0 USD/L plus deposit for IBC container.
-For middle scale amounts of hydrogen (bundle of gas cylinders) price for 0.13 kg of fossile hydrogen is usually about 5 to 12 USD plus rental fee for the cylinders.
+Methanol is cheaper than hydrogen.
+For large amounts (tank) price for fossil methanol is about 0.3 to US$0.5/L. One liter of Methanol has the same energy content as 0.13 kg hydrogen.
+Price for 0.13 kg of fossil hydrogen is currently about 1.2 to US$1.3 for large amounts (about US$9.5/kg at hydrogen refuelling stations).
+For middle scale amounts (delivery in IBC container with 1000 L methanol) price for fossil methanol is usually about 0.5 to US$0.7/L, for biomethanol about 0.7 to US$2.0/L and for e-methanol from CO2 about 0.8 to US$2.0/L plus deposit for IBC container.
+For middle scale amounts of hydrogen (bundle of gas cylinders) price for 0.13 kg of fossil hydrogen is usually about 5 to US$12 plus rental fee for the cylinders.
 The significantly higher price for hydrogen compared to methanol is amongst others caused by the complex logistics and storage of hydrogen.
-Whereas biomethanol and renewable e-Methanol are available at distributors, green hydrogen is typically not yet available at distributors.
+Whereas biomethanol and renewable e-methanol are available at distributors, green hydrogen is typically not yet available at distributors.
 Prices for renewable hydrogen as well as for renewable methanol are expected to decrease in future.

+Infrastructure

-Infrastructure: For future it is expected that for passenger cars a high percentage of vehicles will be full electric battery vehicles.
+For future it is expected that for passenger cars a high percentage of vehicles will be full electric battery vehicles.
 For utility vehicles and trucks percentage of full electric battery vehicles is expected to be significantly lower than for passenger cars.
 The rest of vehicles is expected to be based on fuel.
+While methanol infrastructure for 10 000 refuelling stations would cost about 0.5 to US$2.0 billion, cost for a hydrogen infrastructure for 10 000 refuelling stations would be about 16 to US$1400 billion with strong dependence on hydrogen throughput of the hydrogen refuelling station.

+Energy conversion

-While methanol infrastructure for 10 000 refuelling stations would cost about 0.5 to 2.0 billion USD, cost for a hydrogen infrastructure for 10 000 refuelling stations would be about 16 to 1400 billion USD with strong dependence on hydrogen throughput of the hydrogen refuelling station.
-Energy conversion: While for vehicles with internal combustion engine that are fuelled with methanol there are no significant additional costs compared to gasoline fuelled vehicles, additional costs for a passenger car with methanol fuel cell would be about -600 to 2400 USD compard with a passenger car with hydrogen fuel cell (primarily additional costs for reformer, balance of plant components and perhaps stack minus costs for hydrogen tank and hydrogen high-pressure instruments).
+While for vehicles with internal combustion engine that are fuelled with methanol there are no significant additional costs compared to gasoline-fuelled vehicles, additional costs for a passenger car with methanol fuel cell would be about -600 to US$2400 compared with a passenger car with hydrogen fuel cell (primarily additional costs for reformer, balance of plant components and perhaps stack minus costs for hydrogen tank and hydrogen high-pressure instruments).